altocodenl/tagaway/readme.md

       - clear s3:proc counter
       - fix invalid s3 entries in s3:files
    - client: refresh always in upload, import and pics // check if `_blank` oauth flow issue will be fixed in old tab
-   - client: check what happens if connection is dropped while uploading
+   - client: Fix ronin untagged or range tag when deleting all
    - server/client: videos pseudo-tag
    - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
    - server: review format errors with files that have a jpg extension